bobbyluig/bobbyluig.github.io/_posts/2024-04-24-the-elevator-is-slow.md

     env.run()
 ```

-Given the list of input requests, it fairly straightforward to run the entire simulation.
+Given the list of input requests, it is fairly straightforward to run the entire simulation.
 We just need to wait until the start time of each request before sending it to the controller.
 An example snippet above shows the high level setup where we first run the control loop for each elevator in a separate process before starting a final process to send the requests.

 ### Control Loop